jvlahos/coding-standards/README.md

     padding: 10px;
     border: 10px solid #333;

-    /* Typography */
     font-family: sans-serif;
     font-size: 16px;
     text-align: right;
     color: #fff;

-    /* Everything Else */
     background: #000;
-    feelings: optimistic;
 }
 ```

-Comments above are for demonstration only.
-Within each chunk list declarations in order of importance, stacking related rules (e.g., width and height, margin and padding).

 <a name="css-nesting"></a>
 ## Nesting